zekroTJA/goChat/README.md

 > If you want to compile the binaries by yourself, take a look [below](#self-compiling).

-Download the pre-compiled binaries and place them somewhere on your server. **Attention:** The web client assets provided by the integrated HTTP server are not included in the binaries and deed to be placed right next to the binary like in following example setup:
+Download the pre-compiled binaries and place them somewhere on your server. **Attention:** The web client assets provided by the integrated HTTP server are not included in the binaries and needs to be placed right next to the binary like in following example setup:

 ```
 goChat/